8 best Winter Olympics-inspired exercises

 We love everything about the Winter Olympics.
 The inspiring cultural unity, the thrilling high-stakes competition, and the incredible speed, strength, and skill of the athletes.
 But why just watch from the comfort of the couch when you can also join in on some of the fun?

-We’ve handpicked eight exercises – inspired by the sports of the 2018 Winter Olympics – that you can use to get fit while watching the action in PyeongChang.
+We’ve handpicked eight exercises, inspired by the sports of the 2022 Winter Olympics, that you can use to get fit while watching the action this year.
 No need to be a pro (or have access to any fancy equipment) to participate in these events – some may be tougher than others, but anyone can do ‘em, whatever your level of fitness!